alifiroozi80/CKA/README.md

 If you want to become a Certified Kubernetes Administrator or you just want to learn Kubernetes from scratch and understand everything this repo is a good choice for you.

-In this repo, not only you'll be prepared to pass the exam, but you'll also learn more about Kubernetes concepts that don't relevant to the exam such as `Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a K8s cluster (In the exam, you won't have to install a cluster from scratch, but knowing how to do it gives you a **huge advantage!**)
+In this repo, you'll be prepared to pass the exam, and you'll also learn more about Kubernetes concepts that that are not relevant to the exam such as `Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a K8s cluster (In the exam, you won't have to install a cluster from scratch, but knowing how to do it gives you a **huge advantage!**)